itishprasad30/50daysOfJs/wordle-javascript-game/README.md

 if it matchs then you Winnnnnnn.

-other wise you have 5times more to guess the word
+other wise you have 5 times more to guess the word

-## Note
+## Note :tent:

 - **green** means the Right word
 - **yellow** means the Word is in the row.